Slachter's Nek Rebellion: Aftermath

 39 rebels were found guilty, with 32 being ordered and six were sentenced to death.
 Most of them were subsequently pardoned by the Governor, leaving only eight to be banished and five to be executed.
 On 9 March 1816, the remaining five were hanged in public at Van Aardtspos.
-Four of the nooses broke during the procedure and the still living convicts, together with several spectators present, pleaded for their lives, but they were ordered to be hanged a second time.
+Four of the nooses broke during the procedure and the still living convicts, together with several spectators present, pleaded for their lives.
+However, they were ordered to be hanged a second time.
 Sixteen of the convicts were present at the executions.
 The rebellion and the consequent executions of the rebels have acquired special significance among contemporary South African historians as the beginning of an Afrikaner struggle against British rule.